neo4j/neo4j-java-driver/README.md

 Network connections are established on demands when running Cypher queries, and returned back to connection pool after query execution finishes.
 As a result, it is expensive to create and close driver, while super cheap to open and close sessions.

-The driver is thread-safe, but the session is not thread-safe.
-So make sure sessions are not passed among threads.
+The driver is thread-safe, but the session or transaction is not thread-safe.
+So make sure make sure `Session` and `Transaction` objects are not used concurrently by multiple threads.

 ### More Manual and Documents
 Check out our [Wiki](https://github.com/neo4j/neo4j-java-driver/wiki) for detailed and most up-to-date developer manuals, driver API documentations, changelogs, etc.